Codin-Nerds/Neutron-Bot/tests/README.md

         self.cog = Slowmode(self.bot)
         self.context = MockContext()

-    def test_slowmode_change_sends_message(self):
+    def test_slowmode_sends_message(self):
-        """
-        Make sure that when the slow_mode command is ran properly, it sends the message we expect to the channel.
+        """Ensure that slow_mode command sends the expected message to the affected channel."""
-        """
         # Define new slowmode delay time that should be set for our text channel
         time = 10  # seconds